W3i-io/lotus-monitoring/README.md

 # lotus-monitoring
-Python script and grafana dashboard to monitor a Filecoin (lotus) mining operation
+Python script and grafana dashboard to monitor a Filecoin (lotus miner) mining operation